 How do I migrate from Universal Analytics to GA4?

-To migrate from Universal Analytics to GA4, follow Google’s setup instructions and guidelines.
+To migrate from Universal Analytics to GA4, follow the setup instructions and guidelines from Google.
 You can find their handy checklist from Google:

 Will data that I had in Universal Analytics show up in GA4?

 Google has put together documentation for what reporting will look like in GA4.
-You can find more information using Google’s help center.
+You can find more information using the Google help center.
 For instance, here are links to: